 Concrete is a tiny town located in the state of Washington.
 With a population of 794 people and just one neighborhood, Concrete is the 280th largest community in Washington.
-Concrete has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Concrete has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Concrete isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Concrete are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Concrete is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Concrete is a town of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Concrete who work in management occupations (19.93%), business and financial occupations (10.78%), and sales jobs (8.17%).

 Also of interest is that Concrete has more people living here who work in computers and math than 95% of the places in the US.